salil-fernandes/Android-App-for-YWCA-of-Bombay/README.md

 # YWCA
 This app was developed to be a kind of event booking type of app that would keep members and non-members up to date on different events that were being organised by the YWCA of Mumbai.
 The app has also been deployed on Google's Play Store.
+After publication of this app, click rates were boosted by 133% and event registration jumped by 200%.

 Google Play Store Link - https://play.google.com/store/apps/details?id=com.sevatech.ywca